astronomer/airflow-guides/docs/cli-installation.md

 ## Previous Versions

-If you'd like to install a previous version of our CLI, the following command should do the trick.
+If you'd like to install a previous version of our CLI, the following command should do the trick:

 Via `curl`:
    ```